MichaelTong/michaeltong.github.com/about.md

 * In Spring 2013, I took a trip to Nanjing and Suzhou.
 * Early Spring 2013, I travelled around Taiwan province.
   Nice people, nice weather and really nice scenery.
-* In Summer 2012, I went to Hong Kong as a visit scholar for a week, by which chance I was able to visit most of the wonders in Hong Kong.
+* In Summer 2012, I went to Hong Kong as a visit scholar for a week, by whose chance I was able to visit most of the wonders in Hong Kong.
 * In Summer 2011, I went to Italy as a team member of the program <cite>Chinese Youth Going to Italy to Exchange Culture</cite>.
-  It was my first time abroad, and I have travel to Roman, Florence, Pisa, Milan.
+  It was my first time abroad, and I have travelled to Roman, Florence, Pisa, Milan.
   Really like the weather during summer!!!
 Much better than winter!!!
 * ...

 I would like to travel all around the world.
-Travelling makes life **BETTER**!!!

 It's my photo shot at Pisa on 2014/01/12.